-Game Of Thrones’ Memes Help Fans Cope With The Series Finale
+‘Game Of Thrones’ Memes Help Fans Cope With The Series Finale

 — Kejriwal Jong Un (@LagbhagSecular) May 20, 2019

-The disappointment with the final season was such that more than a million fans signed a Change.org petition asking for HBO to remake the final season with more competent writers.
-This, despite every one of those signatories likely being aware that such a remake was not likely to happen.
+The disappointment with the final season was such that more than a million fans signed a Change.org petition asking for HBO to remake Season 8 with more competent writers.
+This huge number of signatures was acquired despite most signatories likely being aware that such a remake was unlikely to happen.

 “I haven’t heard from anyone HBO-related.
 I don’t think people can reasonably expect HBO to completely remake the season, or any part of this particular series (keep in mind the prequel spinoffs),” the author of the petition, “Dylan D,” wrote in an update over the weekend.

 “It costs a fortune to shoot one episode, and I think most signers understand that.
 Will HBO lose gobs of money over this?
 Eh probably not.”

-He went on to quote The Joker in stating that “It’s not about the money, it’s about sending a message.”
+“Dylan D” went on to quote DC villain Joker, stating that “It’s not about the money, it’s about sending a message.”